 NUMBER OF VEG-FRIENDLY EATERIES: 335

 An entry that probably surprises no one, London has an astonishing number of ways to eat vegan.
-Soho boasts the countries first all-veg pub – The Coach & Horses is London's (and maybe England’s) best-known vegetarian restaurant and offers vegan and veggie slants on British pub classics.
+Soho boasts the country's first all-veg pub – The Coach & Horses in Soho is London's (and maybe England’s) best-known vegetarian restaurant and offers vegan and veggie slants on British pub classics.
 If you're feeling flash, Vanilla Black is the place to go - its decadent menu features such delights as iced avocado with an olive crumb and Jerusalem artichoke cake with brazil nut milk and cabbage.

 NUMBER OF VEG-FRIENDLY EATERIES: 290

 The sheer number of veg-friendly places in Berlin means that you’re almost never more than three miles away from some amazing food.
 Your starting point might want to be a place called Culinary Misfits, a restaurant that specialises in exclusively serving ‘ugly’ vegetables.
 Don’t worry though, you’ll still be able to gorge on pizza, burgers and ice cream too.
 If you like Vietnamese food, then head for 1990 Vegan Living, which serves up sizzling bowls of vegan noodles and all sorts of delicious miniature tapas-style dishes.

 NUMBER OF VEG-FRIENDLY EATERIES: 48